JohnEfth/Library-Website/README.md

 # Library-Website
 This website is an update of my university's library website based on Nielsen's Heuristics.

-This website is an update of my university's library website based on Nielsen's Heuristics.

 You can find the website here: http://dl104.madgik.di.uoa.gr/eamgroup14/main/index.php

 This website gives the opportunity to the students to register and create profile in order to borrow books from the diffrent libraries of our campus.